CME Jointly Provided By

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of USF Health and the Newborn Brain Society.
 USF Health is accredited by the ACCME to provide continuing medical education for physicians.

-USF Health designates this live for a maximum of 14 AMA PRA Category 1 Credits™.
+USF Health designates this live activity for a maximum of 15 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 ABP MOC Credit: